Tommytinny/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # File: 0-iam_betty
-This file is an executable script that switches current user to another user
+This file is an executable script that switches current user to another user.
 # File: 1-who_am_i
-This file is an executable script that prints the effective username of the current user
+This file is an executable script that prints the effective username of the current user.
 # File: 2-groups
-This file is an executable script that prints all the groups the current user is part of
+This file is an executable script that prints all the groups the current user is part of.
 # File: 3-new_owner
-This file is a executable script changes the owner of the file hello to the user betty
+This file is an executable script changes the owner of the file hello to the user betty.
+# File: 4-empty
+This file is an executable script that creates an empty file called hello.